 - The ability to restore the availability and access to IT systems in the event of a physical or technical incident

-- That regular testing, assessment and evaluation of the measures to manage and secure IT systems
+- Regular testing, assessment and evaluation of the measures to manage and secure IT systems

-In following the principle of ‘accountability’ your school needs to consider and document how the above requirements are evidenced.
-It is likely the supervisory authority will ask for your school to evidence how it was compliant with the above in the event of a Personal data breach.
+In following the principle of ‘accountability’, your school must consider and document how the above requirements are evidenced.
+It is likely the supervisory authority will ask for your school to evidence how it was compliant with the above in the event of a personal data breach.

-In managing the IT services at your school there are a number of methods in which you can do this such as:
+In managing the IT services at your school, there are a number of methods in which you can do this, including:

 - Documenting the configuration and set-up of your IT systems